samarsinghal/appmod-blueprints/docs/Argo-Rollouts-Metrics-Driven-Deployment.md

               templates:
               - templateName: success-rate # This is calling the analysis-template file success-rate.
               args:
-              - name: service-name # Must match the Analysis Templates spec.args.name variable
+              - name: service-name # Must match the Analysis Templates spec.args.name variable.
-                value: tomcat-example # This calls the deployment for the sample Java App
+                value: tomcat-example # This calls the deployment for the sample Java App.
           - setWeight: 40
-          - pause: {duration: 1} # Adding a second to test a change to the rollout
+          - pause: {duration: 1} # Adding a second to test a change to the rollout.
           - setWeight: 60
           - pause: {duration: 1}
           - setWeight: 80